 18. Kolbe Academy

-Kolbe Academy will open in fall 2019 as the nation’s first, Catholic high school for students battling addiction.
-The Diocese announced the opening of Kolbe Academy on Sept.
-7, 2018, at a press conference at St. Francis Center for Renewal, Monocacy Manor, Bethlehem.
-In this episode, Jim interviews Bishop of Allentown Alfred Schlert, Dr. Brooke Tesche, chancellor of education and John Petruzzelli, the principal of Kolbe Academy.
+Kolbe Academy will open in the fall of 2019 as the nation’s first Catholic high school for students battling addiction.
+The Diocese of Allentown announced the opening of Kolbe Academy on September 7, 2018, at a press conference at St. Francis Center for Renewal, Monocacy Manor, Bethlehem.
+In this episode, Jim Friend interviews Bishop Alfred A. Schlert, Bishop of the Diocese of Allentown, Dr. Brooke Tesche, Chancellor of Education, and John Petruzzelli, the principal of Kolbe Academy.

 Leave a Reply